-Lycoming County is working closely with the Genesee River Wilds organization, the Susquehanna Greenway Partnership, Middle the Susquehanna Bicycle and Pedestrian Advisory Committee, SEDA-COG, and other organizations to advance major trail system linking NY with Rochester the Chesapeake Bay in Maryland with Williamsport being roughly the midpoint.
+Lycoming County is working closely with the Genesee River Wilds organization, Susquehanna Greenway Partnership, the Middle Susquehanna Bicycle and Pedestrian Advisory Committee, SEDA-COG, and other organizations advance to major trail system linking Rochester NY with the Chesapeake Bay in Maryland with Williamsport being roughly the midpoint.
 The Susquehanna-Genesee Greenway Trail System will eventually connect to the Pine Creek Rail Trail and the Susquehanna River Walk.
 Major multiuse trail projects Lycoming County are primarily evaluated by how they provide linkages or access to this overall envisioned trail system.